-Before transmitting personally identifiable client information reported under the terms of this Agreement, the Provider must call or email the DHSS Program Contact.
+Client information transmitted through VTC is considered to be Protected Health Information and must be protected under the applicable privacy laws.
+There should be no additional information regarding clients that the Provider must transmit to DHSS.
+However, in the event that the Provider is requested to transmit information, all personally identifiable client information transmitted from the Provider must be sent through Direct Secure Messaging (DSM) or fax.
+If there are any questions, the Provider must call or email the assessment unit.
 To protect confidentiality, the Provider must first establish the mechanism for a secure electronic file transfer.
-Or, the Provider may fax the information to the Program Contact, after clearly identifying it as confidential on the cover page of the fax transmission.
+Or, the Provider may fax the information to the assessment unit, after clearly identifying it as confidential on the cover page of the fax transmission.
 Alternatively, the Provider may submit hard copy information in a sealed envelope, stamped "confidential" placed inside another envelope.
-This information must be sent by certified, registered or express mail, or by courier service, with a requested return receipt to verify that it was received by the appropriate individual or office.
+This information must be sent by certified, registered or express mail, or by courier service, with a requested return receipt to verify that it was received by the appropriate individual or the assessment unit.